tatjanatd/courseraProjects/README.md

 7. Using the function grep, the important columns, that contain the character "mean" or "std", are selected.
 This tidy data set is exported in a text file.

-8. Using the function aggregate, mean values of the left 79 variables, are calculated for each person and each activity.
+8. Using the function aggregate, mean values of the remaining 79 (Samsung-)variables, are calculated for each person and each activity.
 This tidy data set is also exported into a text file.